mhsdesign/MhsDesign.PolyfillNeosUiGuestFrameApi/Readme.md

 If something were to be changed, the javascript will tell you with nice crafted messages in the console ;)

 When Neos.Ui version greater or equal to 7.2 is installed, this package does nothing  ^^ (no js will be loaded)

+### Replace this package
+If you dont want to include the polyfill, because you know you have at least ui 7.2 installed, then you can do a simple composer replace a la: https://github.com/neos/flow-development-collection/blob/d559aca053fd64a3b2d8ed3e3c19942f61f3b9ee/composer.json#L40